Gattocrucco/locs12/README.md

     temporal localization filters with the version of `temps1.py` from February 3, 2021.

-  * `temps1series0203.py`: save efficiency vs. rate curves with `nmc=10000` of s1 localization
-    with the version of `temps1.py` from February 3, 2021.
+  * `temps1series0203.py`: save efficiency vs. rate curves with `nmc=10000` of s1 localization with the version of `temps1.py` from February 3, 2021.
+    (Goal: efficiency vs. number of photons.)

   * `temps1series0203plot.py`: plot the results from the above script (can be executed while the other script is still running to show partial results).

   * `temps1series0213.py`: save efficiency vs. rate and efficiency and rate vs. threshold curves with `nmc=1000` of s1 localization with the version of `temps1.py` from February 13, 2021.
+(Goal: exploratory study on ER/NR discrimination and KDE bandwidth.)

   * `temps1series0213plot.py`: plot the results from the above script (can be executed while the other script is still running to show partial results).

+  * `temps1series0214.py`: save efficiency vs. rate and efficiency and rate vs. threshold curves with `nmc=1000` of s1 localization with the version of `temps1.py` from February 13, 2021.
+(Goal: exploratory study on fast/slow discrimination and KDE bandwidth.)

+  * `temps1series0214plot.py`: plot the results from the above script (can be executed while the other script is still running to show partial results).

 ## Modules